 The CSU System

 The California State University (CSU) is the nation's largest and most diverse four-year public university.
-With 23 unique universities and seven off-campus centers, the CSU serves approximately 450,000 students and employs more than 63,000 faculty and staff.
+With 22* unique universities, the CSU serves more than 450,000 students and employs more than 61,000 faculty and staff.

-Each year, the university awards nearly 127,000 degrees, changing the trajectory of students' lives by opening doors to opportunities for upward mobility.
-Nearly one-third of CSU students are the first in their families to attend college and more than half of CSU students are from traditionally underrepresented backgrounds.
+Each year, the university awards nearly 123,000 degrees, changing the trajectory of students' lives by opening doors to opportunities for upward mobility.
+More than one-quarter of CSU students are the first in their families to attend college and more than half of CSU students are from traditionally underrepresented backgrounds.

-CSU graduates are serving as leaders in the industries that drive California's economy, including business, agriculture, entertainment, engineering, teaching, hospitality and health care.
+CSU graduates are leaders in the industries that drive California's economy, including business, agriculture, entertainment, engineering, teaching, hospitality, and health care.
 To learn more, visit the California State University website.

 A Tradition of Excellence for More than Six Decades

-Since 1961, the CSU has provided an affordable, accessible and high-quality education to millions of Californians.
+Since 1961, the CSU has provided an affordable, accessible, and high-quality education to millions of Californians.
 While each university is unique based on its curricular specialties, location and culture, every CSU is distinguished for the quality of its educational programs.
-All CSUs are fully accredited, provide a high-quality, broad liberal educational program and offer opportunities for students to engage in university life through the Associated Students, Inc., clubs and service learning.
+All CSUs are fully accredited, provide an outstanding, broad liberal educational program and offer opportunities for students to engage in university life through the Associated Students, Inc., clubs, and service learning.

 Facts

-- The CSU awards more than one-quarter of California's baccalaureate undergraduate nursing degrees.
+• The CSU awards more than one-quarter of California's baccalaureate nursing degrees.

-- Between 2017 and 2022, the CSU prepared more of California's teachers than any other state institution.
+• In 2024-25, the CSU prepared more of California's teachers than any other institution in the state.

 Governance